gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## scanRight

-Fold an array from the right, keeping all intermediate results instead of only the final result
+Fold a `ReadonlyArray` from the right, keeping all intermediate results instead of only the final result

 **Signature**